nbahador/Quality_Assurance/README.md

 ---

-## What is frontend testing?
+## What is negative testing?

-> **Frontend testing ensures a smooth and responsive user experience by validating:**
+> **Negative testing involves inputting invalid or unexpected data to ensure that the application handles errors properly.
+For unhandled exceptions, negative testing helps by:**
 >
-> - **UI Testing:** Checks layout, scaling, and clickable elements.
+> - Triggering edge cases that might cause unhandled exceptions.
-> - **UX Testing:** Evaluates usability, responsiveness, and potential freezing issues.
+> - Verifying error messages and system behavior when inputs are incorrect or out of bounds.
-> - **Network & Data Handling:** Verifies API calls, database connectivity, and handles failed network requests.
+> - Ensuring graceful failure without crashes or data loss.

 **[ Back to the question in the Table ⬆ ](#table-of-contents)**